 - Service industries: Value stream mapping helps service industry organizations improve the value and find waste in the activities required to carry out any service for external customers.

-- Healthcare: Value stream mapping helps healthcare organizations improve the steps required to treat patients in the most effective, timely, cost-efficient, high-quality way possible.
+- Healthcare: Value stream mapping helps healthcare organizations improve the steps required to treat patients in the most effective, timely, cost-efficient, and high-quality way possible.

 - Office and administrative: Value stream mapping helps office and administrative organizations find wasteful steps and improve the service provided within a business to internal customers.